Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 Normally, we want to consume adequate fiber and healthy fats for our health and well-being.
 However, before exercise, they aren’t the best choice.

-Fiber is a non-digestible carbohydrate, meaning it passes through our GI system undigested.
+• Fiber is a non-digestible carbohydrate, meaning it passes through our GI system undigested.
 This can result in gas production and cramping.
-A vegan diet for runners is typically high in fiber, so may require some modification.
+Foods like whole grains, nuts, beans and legumes, fruits and certain vegetables (like cruciferous vegetables) are very high in fiber.

 Maple water is another great option that’s not too hyper-osmolar, easy on the stomach and can be hydrating!